An Inspired Vision For The Future Of Richfield Living

 - Provide funds for supporting the Outpatient and Wellness Gym – individual wellness programs, exercise classes, aquatic programs and equipment needs

-You may send your donation to: Lisa Clause, Senior Director of Marketing & Philanthropy, c/o Richfield Living, 3730 Richfield Lane, Salem, VA 24153, or click on the button below to make an online donation.
+You may send your donation to: Richfield Living, c/o Chief Financial Officer, 3730 Richfield Lane, Salem, VA 24153, or click on the button below to make an online donation.